sogaiu/ts-playground-setup/README.md

 so check `PATH` and adjust accordingly if needed.
-Note that if doing this from the bash shell, the paths listed in `PATH` might look more like `/c/Users/<username>/scoop/apps/mingw/current/bin`, so some massaging to conform may be in order.
+Note that if doing this from the bash shell, the paths listed in `PATH` might look more like `/c/Users/<username>/scoop/apps/mingw/current/bin`, so some massaging (e.g. use forward slashes, don't lead with `C:`, etc.) to conform may be in order.

+Once these

+## Footnotes

+[0] For this to work, the grammars likely need to have different names.

+[1] There is CI now for linux, macos, and windows (mingw + git for windows).

+[2] It may be possible to get this to work with `clang` but this has not been attempted.

+[3] The code in this repository uses emsdk and will fetch and configure that for use, but emsdk itself requires python3.
+Please ensure python3 is available.

-[2] The code can probably work with versions back to around `0.20.9`, but some editing of the `main.janet` file to change the tree-sitter repository tag (see the definition of `ts-repo`) is probably necessary.
+[4] The code can probably work with versions back to around `0.20.9`, but some editing of the `main.janet` file to change the tree-sitter repository tag (see the definition of `ts-repo`) is probably necessary.

-[3] The content of the directory `sample-output-dir` could be copy-modified to one's taste instead of using the code in this repository to achieve one's ends :)
+[5] The content of the directory `sample-output-dir` could be copy-modified to one's taste instead of using the code in this repository to achieve one's ends :)

-[4] See
+[6] See
 [here](https://github.com/sogaiu/ts-questions/blob/master/ts-grammar-repositories.txt)
 for a list of repository urls.